 As a nun of the Wat Tavor Nimit temple in Nakhon Nayok, P Sumneung has dedicated her life to the care of others.
-For the last 8 years she has run a makeshift dog shelter for some 200 dogs, transforming her own house into a safe space for vulnerable animals who would otherwise have perished on the streets of Thailand.
+For the last 8 years she has run a makeshift dog shelter for some 200 dogs, transforming her own house into a safe space for vulnerable animals who would otherwise have perished on the streets.

-She has no assistance and is not paid for her incredible work: but still she gives all that she has.
+She has no assistance and is not paid for her work.
 She places her dogs’ comfort and wellbeing over her own without question or complaint.

 In 2022, we rebuilt P Sumneung’s shelter, rebuilding the shelter and living quarters which were in urgent need of repair.
 The deteriorated structures were treacherous, and the dogs’ kennelling no longer met their needs.
 We also believed that P Sumneung deserved a new, comfortable living space to call her own and her dogs now have a safe space to call home.

 But the #UnsungHeroes campaign doesn’t end there: we have continued to provide P Sumneung with long-term support and access to medication and emergency veterinary care.